|Rating:||8.3 / 10|

 One other little glitch I experienced with my current three year old Copper Spur tent is that at some point some, Big Agnes changed the clip system which means my old footprint doesn’t clip on to the newer tent clips but I can still use the footprint.
 Not an issue really and given I don’t use my tent without the inner mesh, my footprint is still useable but this is something to keep in mind.

-Overall this tent is great.
-Having used a Copper Spur for the last three years I didn’t find it to be hugely different and this is actually comforting.
+This is a great tent.
+Having used a Copper Spur for several years I didn’t find it to be hugely different and this is actually comforting.
 It’s really annoying when manufacturers release new models and end up making the product worse rather than better.
 This is not the case with this latest version of the Copper Spur.
-So having tested out the Copper Spur UL 2 Platinum in the real world would I buy one?
-The answer here is yes and no.

-Standard Copper spur tent colouring vs the Copper spur UL 2 Platinum tent colour
+Standard Copper Spur tent colouring versus the Copper Spur UL2 Platinum tent colour

-Comparing the packed size of the Copper Spur 2 and Copper Spur Platinum
+Comparing the packed size of the Copper Spur UL2 and Copper Spur UL2 Platinum

-You can purchase the Big Agnes Copper Spur 2 UL Platinum tent online from Wild Earth
+You can purchase the Big Agnes Copper Spur UL2 Platinum tent online from Wild Earth

 Please note that our affiliations do not influence, in any way, the independence of our reviews

-If you have used the Big Agnes Copper Spur 2 UL Platinum tent or if you have questions, we’d like to hear from you.
+If you have used the Big Agnes Copper Spur UL2 Platinum tent or if you have questions, we’d like to hear from you.
 Post your comment or question below

 $829.95 AUD (without footprint)